-Creutzfeldt-Jakob disease (CJD) is the most common human form of a group of rare, fatal brain disordersknown as prion diseases.
+Creutzfeldt-Jakob disease (CJD) is the most common human form of a group of rare, fatal brain disorders known as prion disease.
 Prion is a protein that is normally found in our body but its exact function is not yet known.

-Creutzfeldt-Jakob disease (CJD) is rare, occurring one person for every 1 million people each year around the world.
+Creutzfeldt-Jakob disease (CJD) is rare, occurring one person for every one million people each year around the world.
 The following main types of CJD have been recognized:

 - Sporadic CJD develops spontaneously for no known reason.
-It accounts for 85% of cases and appears between ages 60 and 65.
+It accounts for 85 per cent of cases and appears between ages 60 and 65.

 - Familial CJD is a hereditary form caused by certain changes in the prion protein gene.
-These genetic changes are mostly inherited, so that a person who inherits a CJD gene from an affected parent will also develop the disorder.
-Familial CJD accounts for about 10 to 15 % of cases.
+These genetic changes are mostly inherited so that a person who inherits a CJD gene from an affected parent will also develop the disorder.
+Familial CJD accounts for about 10 to 15 per cent of cases.

 - Infectious CJD is an especially rare form of CJD and results from exposure to an external source of abnormal prion protein.
-These sources are only estimated to account for about 1 percent of CJD cases.
+These sources are only estimated to account for about one per cent of CJD cases.

 What are the symptoms?